hypermedia-app/creta/docs/knossos/collections.md

 Knossos provides all necessary modules for working with collections and their members (elements).

-## Creating a collection

-An instance of `hydra:Collection` needs to be first [created as any other resource](knossos/resources.md#creating-resources).
-By default, however, the base class would not be used directly.
-The `knossos init` commend generates a type `/api/Collection` which should be used a base class for more specific collection types.

-Unless customized, instances of `/api/Collection` will respond to `GET` requests, supporting paging and filtering, and require at least one [member assertion](http://www.hydra-cg.com/spec/latest/core/#member-assertions).

 ### Read-only collection of articles

 While not strictly necessary, it is a good practice to extends the base collection class and add SHACL constraints on the member assertion, to ensure that collection instances' integrity.